Ilyesbdlala/Distributed-Systems-Connected-Cars-/README.md

 To ensure the consistency of the data.
 Data is retrieved each time a Message is received to the Subscriber(CentralStation).
 MongoDB is used as our Database Management System (DBMS).
 It being a document-oriented database program that can handle JSON formats, makes the management of our sensor data easier.

+### High availability and consistency
+To ensure redundancy and fail-safety, a cluster of MongoDB Server nodes is created using the Primary-Secondary Architecture.
+A custom Script [mongo_setup.sh](mongo_setup.sh) is run first on its own docker container "mongosetup".
+The shell script provides the server nodes with their respective hosts and their priority value in the server-structure.
+When the cluster configuration is done, the condition "service_healthy" is fullfilled and upon that the rest of the containers are launched.

+We use [Nginx](https://www.nginx.com/) as our loadbalancer and reverseproxy.
+All requests from the CentralStation(s) go through the Nginx access point and then relayed to one of the available Serviceproviders.
+The setup follows this config file [nginx.conf](nginx.conf).
+Upon failure(or manual shutdown) of one of the serviceproviders used, Nginx loadbalancer will automatically shift the requests to another online serviceprovider.

 ![DesignDoc](./VS_Praktikum_Design.png)
 ## Dockerfiles

-The files [sensorfile](sensorfile), [centralfile](centralfile) and [serviceproviderfile](serviceproviderfile) are the docker files.
+The files [sensorfile](sensorfile), [centralfile](centralfile), [serviceproviderfile](serviceproviderfile) and [proxyfile](proxyfile) are the docker files.
 In these files, the Java projects are compiled in the first step and in the second step the jar is copied into a new container which is used for the execution.
 We follow the [Multi-Stage Builds](https://docs.docker.com/develop/develop-images/multistage-build/) Practice

 ## Installation
-The Central Control has currently 5 sensors: Fuel Level, Kilometers travelled, Traffic state and 2 consecutive of type Avg. speed
+There are currently 8 sensors of types: Fuel Level, Kilometers travelled, Traffic state and Avg. speed.
+4 of each for two CentralStations.
-(This is done to prove the system's ability to handle multiple sensors of the same type).
-The Sensor type, IP and port are each configured in the compose file [docker-compose](docker-compose.yml )
+The Sensor type, IP and custom id are each configured in the compose file [docker-compose](docker-compose.yml).
+There are also 3 Service providers connected to a MongoDB Server Cluster.
+All of the above can be freely expanded through the [docker-compose](docker-compose.yml) file.

+It's important to make sure if you're running Windows, to make sure that Windows didnt switch the formating of [mongo_setup.sh](mongo_setup.sh) from LF to CRLF.
+Otherwise an error occurs in the cluster configuration step.

 ### How To - local build and run
 - `docker-compose build`
 - `docker-compose up`

-### How To access Sensors in Web Client
+### How To access Sensors in Web Client of CentralStation 1
 - `localhost:8080/sensors` for sensor history
+- `localhost:8080/sensor/[1-4]` for each Sensors' current status

+### How To access Sensors in Web Client of CentralStation 2
+- `localhost:8084/sensors` for sensor history
-- `localhost:8080/sensor/[1-5]` for each Sensors' current status
+- `localhost:8084/sensor/[1-4]` for each Sensors' current status

 ### How To access the Remote MongoDB Database
 - `localhost:8081` to access the main MongoDB GUI